Arthur Liman Professor of Law

 Judith Resnik is the Arthur Liman Professor of Law at Yale Law School, where she teaches about federalism, procedure, courts, prisons, equality, and citizenship.

 Professor Resnik has chaired the Sections on Procedure, on Federal Courts, and on Women in Legal Education of the American Association of Law Schools.
 She is a Managerial Trustee of the International Association of Women Judges.
-Professor Resnik served as a founder and as a co-chair of the Women's Faculty Forum, begun in 2001.
+Professor Resnik served as a founder and for more than a decade as a co-chair of Yale University’s Women Faculty Forum, begun in 2001.

 Wednesday, September 2, 2015